bittelc/.dotfiles/README.md

   * Perhaps invalid commands should also appear a bad color
   * Eg. typing `vim `, would show `vim` word as nice pink or something
   * Eg. typing `vimmmm ` would show `vimmm` as nasty red
+4. Make VM capabilities in `.zshenv` not so ugly
+  * Eg. currently dependent upon `/host-data`, but what if VM doesn't use `/host-data`